How to Hike Seward Mountain and Range in the Adirondack Mountains, New York

 Getting to Seward Mountain

 Once you get to the top, there will be a summit plaque at the top of Seward.
 It is a wooded summit, but there are some pretty cool views on your way to the top.
 After Seward, I would finally hike to Donaldson.
 To get to Donaldson, you will just retrace your steps back to the cairn of rocks that splits Donaldson and Seward.
-Once you get to the cairn of rocks, you will continue left/straight or up from the cairn of rocks to Donaldson.
+Once you get to the cairn of rocks, you will continue left/straight from the cairn of rocks to Donaldson.

 {Related Article : How to Hike the Santanoni Range}